 Ensure the instructors are qualified: Before signing up for a swimming class, make sure the instructors are certified in CPR, first aid, and water safety.
 These professionals would be better able to teach your child and save your child quickly in times of danger.

 Swimming classes with such professionals might cost a tidy sum, but some private facilities reduce their costs to enable children from all economic backgrounds to participate.
 You can search for one near you.

 Follow the arms-length rule: The professionals might have it all under control, but vigilance is never wrong.
-The arms-length rule says that an adult who can swim should be within arms-length of any child that can’t.
+The arms-length rule says that an adult who can swim should be within arms-length of any child who can’t.
 You should follow it diligently.
 The AAP terms it, “touch supervision.”
 For more information on the AAP’s recommendations, you can check this out.

 At Elite Nanny Agency, we have qualified nannies that can take your child through the process of swimming.
-Our nannies are experienced and have passed through stringent selection processes to ensure that they provide the best service for your children.
+Our nannies are experienced and have passed stringent selection processes to ensure they provide the best service for your children.
 You can reach out to us for any childcare issues you have.
 We are ready to help!